farrelmr/playground-0nYkj5mg/statement.md

 This post originally appeared in my blog, [www.javabullets.com](https://www.javabullets.com/java8-date-and-time-examples/) as part of a series covering Java8 features.

-Before Java8 we had two date implementations – java.util.Date and java.util.Calendar.
-These implementations had numerous issues which Java8 seeks to resolve.
-This post considers these issues, as well as providing a examples using the java.time API.
+We had two date implementations before Java8 – java.util.Date and java.util.Calendar.
+There were numerous issues with these implementations which Java8 seeks to resolve with its new java.time API.

 # Issues